-Shopping center and operating expenses decreased \$5.1 million, or 1.7%, from 2021 to 2022.
-The decrease in shopping center and operating expenses is attributed to decreases of \$1.2 million from the Same Centers and \$4.6 million from the Disposition Properties, offset in part by an increase of \$0.7 million from the JV Transition Centers.
+Shopping center and operating expenses decreased \$1.5 million, or 0.5%, from 2022 to 2023.
+The decrease in shopping center and operating expenses is attributed to a decrease of \$4.5 million from the Same Centers offset in part by increases of \$1.4 million from the Disposition Properties and \$1.6 million from the JV Transition Centers.
+The decrease at the Same Centers is primarily due to a decrease in real estate tax expense in 2023 compared to 2022.